-The Director of Quality Management and Improvement is the senior level quality staff person responsible for and with the authority to manage Quality policies and procedures (including Credentialing and Rights and Responsibilities).
-This role reports directly to the ABH Director.
+The Director of Quality Management and Improvement is the senior level quality staff person responsible for and with the authority to manage the Quality policies and procedures (including Credentialing and Rights and Responsibilities).
+This role reports to the Director of Access Behavioral Health.
 The Director of Quality Management and Improvement coordinates the Quality Management Committee, compliance and quality monitoring activities, and other activities related to quality management of the ABH network.
 This position is also responsible for leading the QMC meetings.